idleplaythings/DIC/README.md

 Call constructor functions by their **logical** names;

+    dic.get('Logger');
-    // returns a new instance of MongoloidDatabaseAdapter dic.get('Logger');
+    // a new instance of MongoloidDatabaseAdapter

 Chain constructors to build **object graphs**.